 2. PenFed Promise.
 PenFed stands for the Pentagon Federal Credit Union, which was created to provide financial services for members of several military, defense, and government organizations, as well as their families and household members.
 The PenFed Promise card offers a standard interest rate of 7.99% to 16.99% (variable), depending on the applicant’s creditworthiness, and no penalty interest rate.
 In addition, this card boasts having no annual fees, foreign transaction fees, cash advance fees or late fees.This card was even named the Best Simple Credit Card in America for its easy-to-understand fee structure.
 To apply, you must be a member of the credit union, which you can be eligible to join on the basis of your affiliation with one of many qualifying organizations, including some military support charities that require just a small fee to join.

 3. Barclaycard Ring.
 This card allows customers to interact with the card issuer and help shape its terms and conditions.
 Community members propose new ideas and vote for ways to make the card better.
 In addition, cardholders can ask questions online directly to the three community managers.
 So not coincidentally, it also has a very simplified structure for its rates and fees.
-All cardholders receive a standard interest rate of 8% (not 7.99%), which applies to new purchases, balance transfers, and even cash advances, with no penalty interest rate.
+All cardholders receive a standard interest rate of 13.99% Variable, which applies to new purchases, balance transfers, and even cash advances, with no penalty interest rate.
 There is no annual fee for this card.
+(Rates and Fees)

 4. Citi Simplicity.
 Simplicity lives up to its name by offering no late fees and no penalty interest rates.
-But in addition, it also offers the longest promotional financing offer available — 21 months of 0% APR financing on both new purchases and balance transfers, with a 3% balance transfer fee.
+But in addition, it also offers one of the the longest promotional financing offers available — 18 months of 0% APR financing on both new purchases and balance transfers, with a 3% balance transfer fee.
 There is no annual fee for this card.

 Whenever you plan to apply for a credit card, it’s good to know where your credit stands, since your credit score is a major factor in determining your interest rate.
 You can get copies of your free annual credit reports at AnnualCreditReport.com and you can check your credit scores for free on Credit.com to see where you stand.